flowdas/typeable/docs/api/typeable.rst

       In this case, when :const:`None` is passed to *ctx*, a new instance is created and passed.

       This decorator can also be used for methods.
-      When :func:`cast.function` is applied in combination with other method descriptors, it should be applied as the innermost decorator.
+      When :func:`deepcast.function` is applied in combination with other method descriptors, it should be applied as the innermost decorator.

       This decorator can also be used with :term:`coroutine function`.
       In this case, the decorated function is also :term:`coroutine function`.
       However, if the *keep_async* parameter is :const:`False`, the decorated function becomes a synchronous function that immediately calls the original function and returns :term:`awaitable`.
       It is used for the purpose of generating an error due to type casting early.

-   .. decorator:: typeable.cast.register(impl)
+   .. decorator:: typeable.deepcast.register(impl)

 .. function:: declare(name: str)